Still, even though the Apple Watch is more widely available, it doesn’t mean fitness users won’t have a good time with Apple’s wearable.

 Specific health measures and long-lasting battery life

-For Garmin users, these features bring a native experience of your body’s readiness for training, the hidden costs of daily stress, alcohol consumption and other activities, and even the changing variability of your heart rate.
-Another important point that usually makes athletes choose Garmin over the Apple Watch is the impressive battery life.
+For Garmin users, these features bring a native experience of your body’s readiness for training, the hidden costs of daily stress, alcohol consumption, and other activities, and even the changing variability of your heart rate.
+Another important point that often leads athletes to choose Garmin over the Apple Watch is its impressive battery life.
 While the new Apple Watch Series 11 is expected to last between 24 and 36 hours of regular use, Garmin watches are said to offer users at least 10 days of battery life, even with heavy use.

-For models like the Enduro 2 or Instinct 2X Solar, which are watches recommended for ultramarathons or expeditions, they can last up to 46 days or more, depending on how much sunlight you get on your watch when spending time outdoors.
-Even though the Apple Watch doesn’t allow users to run out of battery during the day, they have to charge their watch every evening, which is not a concern for Garmin users, especially the most demanding ones.
+For models like the Enduro 2 or Instinct 2X Solar, which are recommended for ultramarathons or expeditions, they can last up to 46 days or more, depending on how much sunlight your watch gets when you’re outdoors.
+Even though the Apple Watch doesn’t let users run out of battery during the day, they still have to charge it every evening, which isn’t a concern for Garmin users, especially the most demanding ones.

 Physical navigation and robust design

 With the Apple Watch Ultra, Apple wanted to create a robust experience for athletes.
-Apple recommends this model with a titanium finish and tougher screen for people who enjoy hiking trails, rock climbing, marathon runners, etc. This was a response to Garmin’s rugged construction, since models like the Instinct 3 feature a metal-reinforced bezel and fiber-reinforced polymer housing.
-It also meets MIL-STD-810 standards for thermal, shock and water resistance, allowing it to be worn during most outdoor activities.
+Apple recommends this model with a titanium finish and a tougher screen for people who enjoy hiking, rock climbing, marathon running, etc. This was a response to Garmin’s rugged construction, since models like the Instinct 3 feature a metal-reinforced bezel and fiber-reinforced polymer housing.
+It also meets MIL-STD-810 standards for thermal, shock, and water resistance, allowing it to be worn during most outdoor activities.